javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 The pyramid grows to the right with every asynchronous action.
 Soon it spirales out of control.

+So this way of coding appears not so good.

 In simple cases we can evade the problem by making every action a standalone function, like this:

 ```js